pbissonho/koin.dart/website/docs/reference/koin-core/dsl.md

 * `koinApplication()` - create a `KoinApplication` container configuration
 * `startKoin()` - create a `KoinApplication` container configuration and register it in the `GlobalContext` to allow the use of GlobalContext API

-To configure your `KoinApplication` instance, you can use any of the following functions :
+To configure your `KoinApplication` instance, you can use any of the following functions:

 * `logger( )` - describe what level and Logger implementation to use (by default use the EmptyLogger)
-* `modules( )` - set a list of Koin modules to load in the container (list or vararg list)
+* `modules( )` - set a list of Koin modules to load in the container

 ## KoinApplication instance: Global vs Local